kdbalabanov/tic-tac-toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe with pygame
+Tic Tac Toe with pygame.
+Implementation of minimax algorithm for AI opponent.